qgis/QGIS-Enhancement-Proposals/qep-authentication-system.rst

 * Integrate auth system into QGIS Server, where user prompts are not supported
 * Finish implementation of auth config 'resource' (auto-auth via matched resource URI)
+* Refactor auth provider and config classes to add a connection group type, e.g.
+  HTTP, DB, etc. (so filters can be applied to auth config selection widgets to show only relevant configs to the connection type)
+* Try moving auth system integration code (when authid has been assigned) into ``QgsNetworkAccessManager`` instead of within individual data providers and pass authid to network manager
 * Warn user when secure parts of auth system are accessed by Python (see above)
 * Add conversion button, to convert existing plain auth to auth config